exercism/go/README.md

 <img src="img/mars2.png">

 That inconspicuous orange dot is important!
-Hover over it (no, not on this page, on a real page) and you can see it's indicating that the Travis CI build is in progress.
+Hover over it (no, not on this image, on a real page) and you can see it's indicating that a Travis CI build is in progress.
 After a few minutes (usually) that dot will turn green indicating that tests passed.
 If there's a problem, it comes up red:

 <img src="img/mars3.png">